zarf-dev/zarf/docs/13-walkthroughs/3-add-logging.md

 :::note

-Because Doom maybe freshly installed it is recommended to refresh the page a few times to generate more log traffic to view in Grafana
+Because Doom may be freshly installed it is recommended to refresh the page a few times to generate more log traffic to view in Grafana

 :::